blonde woman getting hair cut by a woman with red hair

 The Effects of Trimming on Hair Growth

 Hair grows at the root.
-Anyone who colors their hair and has experienced root grow-out knows this all too well.
+Anyone who colours their hair and has experienced root grow-out knows this all too well.
 So why does cutting hair make it grow faster?
 The ends are the oldest part of your hair, having withstood the most wear and tear, making damage inevitable.
 Cutting the damaged parts of the hair off allows strands to retain their length.
 Once hair becomes damaged and splits, there’s no way to fix it.
 Unless you cut it off, the split will continue to travel up the strand, making length retention almost impossible.
 Breakage is the main cause of hair not growing past a certain length.
 So keeping the ends free of damage allows strands to grow longer and stronger for optimal hair growth.

 Does Trimming Your Hair Make It Grow Faster?